-In accordance with law, the district will hire individuals receiving retirement benefits from the Missouri Public Education Employee Retirement System to work full time only if the district has determined that it has a shortage of noncertificated employees.
-The district may only hire retired employees under this program if it has:
+If the district determines that it has a shortage of certificated teachers, the district may hire retired certificated teachers receiving retirement benefits from the Missouri Public School Retirement System to teach full time for up to two (2) years without loss of benefits to the teacher, if the district meets the requirements set by state law.
+The district may only hire retired teachers under this program if it has:

-- 1. Made a good-faith effort to fill positions with candidates who have not retired. - Not offered early retirement incentives for either of the previous two (2) years. - 3.
-Posted the vacancy for at least one (1) month and solicited applications through local newspapers or other media. - 4.
+- 1. Made a good-faith effort to fill positions with candidates who have not retired. - 2.
+Not offered early retirement incentives for either of the previous two (2) years. - 3.
+Posted the vacancy for at least one (1) month and solicited applications through local newspapers, other media or teacher education programs. - 4.
 Determined that there is an insufficient number of eligible applicants. - 5.
-Declared a critical shortage of noncertificated employees that is active for one (1) year.
+Declared a critical shortage of certificated teachers that is active for one (1) year.

-The total number of retired noncertificated employees hired under this section cannot exceed at any one (1) time the lesser of ten (10) percent of the total noncertificated staff in the district or five (5) noncertificated employees.
+The total number of retired teachers hired under this section cannot exceed at any one (1) time the lesser of ten (10) percent of the total teacher staff in the district or five (5) certificated teachers.
+This provision does not apply to a retired certificated teacher employed as a superintendent.